-- (d) John D. Gottwald disclaims beneficial ownership of 187,146 shares of Tredegar common stock.
-See also Note (a) to the "Security Ownership of Certain Beneficial Owners" table that follows. - (e) William M. Gottwald disclaims beneficial ownership of 178,007 shares of Tredegar common stock. - $\qquad \qquad \text{(f)} \qquad \text{Thomas G. Slater, Jr., disclaims beneficial ownership of 3,200 shares of Tredegar common stock.}$ - (g) R. Gregory Williams disclaims beneficial ownership of 1,100 shares of Tredegar common stock. - (h) The directors and executive officers have sole voting and investment power over their shares, except for those listed under the heading "Number of Shares with Shared Voting and Investment Power," which are held by or jointly with spouses, by children or in partnerships or trusts.
+(e) William M. Gottwald disclaims beneficial ownership of 188,443 shares of Tredegar common stock.
+See also Notes (a) and (b) to the "Security Ownership of Certain Beneficial Owners" table that follows.

+- (f) Thomas G. Slater, Jr., disclaims beneficial ownership of 3,200 shares of Tredegar common stock. - (g) R. Gregory Williams disclaims beneficial ownership of 2,000 shares of Tredegar common stock.

+(h) The directors and executive officers have sole voting and investment power over their shares, except for those listed under the heading "Number of Shares with Shared Voting and Investment Power," which are held by or jointly with spouses, by children or in partnerships or trusts.
 Any shares of Tredegar common stock held under our benefit plans for any director or executive officer are included in the number of shares over which that person has sole voting or investment power.
 Shares held by the trustees of those plans for other employees are not included.
-See Note (d) to the "Security Ownership of Certain Beneficial Owners" table that follows. - (i) Two directors, Messrs.
-John D. Gottwald and William M. Gottwald, share voting and investment power for 13,506 shares.
+See Note (d) to the "Security Ownership of Certain Beneficial Owners" table that follows.

+(i) Two directors, Messrs.
+John D. Gottwald and William M. Gottwald, share voting and investment power for 13,506 shares of Tredegar common stock.
 This overlap in beneficial ownership has been eliminated in calculating the total number of shares and the percentage of class owned by management as a group.

-The table below lists any person (including any "group" as defined in Section 13(d)(3) of the Exchange Act) known to us that beneficially owned more than 5% of the shares of Tredegar common stock as of January 31, 2007.
+The table below lists any person (including any "group" as defined in Section 13(d)(3) of the Exchange Act) known to us who beneficially owned more than 5% of the shares of Tredegar common stock as of February 1, 2008.